Abcodia is a company engaged in the validation and discover of molecular biomarkers linked to age related diseases.

 Prime Care operates on the South Coast of England, providing home care services to elderly and disabled clients.
 The company has won a number of presigeous awards for the quality of care it delivers.

 Proveca focuses on the re-engineering of existing generic medicines to make them appropriate for use by young people.
-The company is currently developing a commercialisng medicines for children in the fields of cardiology, neurology and pain management.
+The company is developing and commercialisng medicines for children in the fields of cardiology, neurology and pain management.

 PSCA International operates an information portal for the public sector in the United Kingdom.
 The company also publishes various print and online publications related to public service events and public sector recruitment and provides data services.
 In 2008 AVL achieved a profitable exit to a secondary MBO.

 PSE provides world leading predictative modelling software and services to many of the largest companies in the world, including over 60 Fortune 500 companies.
 PSE brings a step-change in the technology available to develop, design, optimise and innovate.

 Q Gardens owns and operates the seven acre freehold Abbey Garden Centre at Fareham in Hampshire.